 There’s nothing new about listening to the radio while on the job, it’s been done for decades.
 What is new is the capabilities of the newest jobsite radios.

 Before this new brand of entertainment center came along, there was no effort at all put into making radios that would survive for long in a shop or construction environment.

 All of the units in these reviews can be operated with the same batteries that power the respective company’s cordless tools.
-Some units, when plugged in to 110v will charge their batteries automatically.
+Some units, when plugged in to 110v can also be used as a battery charger.

-The number one enemy of the jobsite radio is dust infiltration.
+The number one enemy of the jobsite radio (or any electronic device) is dust infiltration.
 To combat dust, these units are sealed up much more effectively now with rubber gaskets, tighter fitting access doors, and rubber covers and plugs over ports and receptacles.

 While I wouldn’t leave my jobsite radio out in a heavy downpour it won’t take much of a cover (a piece of plywood with a brick set on top) to adequately protect your radio and avoid shortening its life span.